 It almost goes without saying that for a show that has lasted 16 years on the air, Survivor has a passionate, loyal fanbase.
 That passion manifests itself in various ways.
 Whether it’s the hundreds of Survivor dedicated podcasts or fan-art or even that website that uploads food-smeared contestant photos and Survivor dinner recipes.
 Survivor fans have a love for the show that treads a thin line between creative and creepy.

-That isn’t meant to mock these seasons as it’s obvious they’re a labor of love, not a commercial endeavor.
+That isn’t meant to mock those seasons, as it’s obviously a labor of love, not a commercial endeavor.
 But what it does is make us pay more attention to the ones that go beyond mere novelty and mimicry.
 There is one homemade Survivor that is just as compelling and entertaining as the CBS show that inspires it.
 Ladies and gentlemen, let me introduce you to Survivor: Maryland, the best Survivor you’ve never seen.

 Unlike most homemade Survivor seasons, and Survivor itself, Maryland does not sequester its casts away from the outside world.
 Contestants are free to live their day-to-day college lives, eat and drink whatever and whenever they want and have access to modern technology.
 Opposing tribes can openly interact and influence each other should they choose.
 What this creates is a complex social game that uses Survivor as the basis of its format but becomes something much more than that.
 When alliances can form via text and strategy discussions can take place on Skype, it adds a whole new element to an already complex game.